 One of the most unethical tricks cyber crooks use is phishing scams.
 They replicate authoritative websites to deceit others into providing them their personal information.
 This can be about bank details, passwords, social security, and more.
 The issue is so grave that attempts in phishing soared about 500 percent last year.
 Who are they targeting?
 Users of Facebook, Instagram, Twitter, and LinkedIn.

 One notable example of this was the Facebook “fake friend” attack in 2016.
 According to Kaspersky Lab, thousands of users were notified that a friend mentioned them in a comment.
 After clicking on the message, it automatically downloads a Chrome browser extension that maliciously attacks their computer.

 After the extension is installed, the file would extract personal accounts and data to spread the virus to the user’s entire friend’s list.

-Protection and privacy on social media are imperative.
+Protection and privacy while practicing online presence are imperative as a social media risk to avoid.
 Still, many companies consistently put their reputation on the line by ignoring security risks.
 As a result, hackers easily prey on their social channels to create havoc and ruin their hard work.